calvinikchen/expanding-ejecta/README.md

 ## plots

-The `PaperPlots` folder contains the Jupyter Notebook scripts used to generate the plots shown in [2301.00822](https://arxiv.org/abs/2301.00822).
+The `plots` folder contains the Jupyter Notebook scripts used to generate the plots shown in [24XX.XXXXX](https://arxiv.org/abs/24XX.XXXXX).